Older actors claim Daytime Emmy support trophies | ExBulletin

 Older actors claim Daytime Emmy support trophies

-Adams plays Dina Mergeron in CBS’s The Young and the Restless. ”The 82-year-old actor accepted home with the Emmy statue on a table behind her on Friday night.
+Adams plays Dina Mergeron in CBS’s The Young and the Restless. ”The 82-year-old actor accepted home with the Emmy statue on a table behind her.
+Y&R also won the Best Screenwriter category.

-Gail appeared on stage when she was socially estranged to accept her role as Mike Corbin in ABC General Hospital.
-It was the 78-year-old actor’s second trophy in the supporting category, after winning in 2019.
+Gail appeared on stage while socially estranged due to the coronavirus pandemic to accept his role as Mike Corbin in General Hospital.
+It was the 78-year-old actor’s second trophy in the supporting category, won in 2019.
+GH also took home directing honors.

-Jeopardy! ”Won the award for Best Game Show.
-Executive producer Mike Richards accepted to set the show and dedicated the award to 37-year-old host Alex Trebek, who died of pancreatic cancer in November.

-He was more than just a game show host, he was a legend, a towering figure, Richards said in pre-recorded remarks.
-He believed Jeopardy! was more than just a game show.
-He loved him because he represented the facts, the competition and the celebration of intelligence. “

 Red Table Talk, “starring Jada Pinkett Smith, daughter Willow and mother Adrienne Banfield-Norris, won the Informative Talk Show Award.